Learning Transfer Operators by Kernel Density Estimation: Theory of Density Estimation

 where $\delta>0$ is the bandwidth that controls the range or extent of influence of a given data point $x_i$ and is a primary parameter choice, just as was the bin size for the histogram method.

-There are several favorite kernels, but we mention especially the Gaussian kernel, ${\cal K}(x)\propto exp(-x^2/2)$, and the Epanechnikov kernel, ${\cal K}(x)=\propto 1-x^2$.
+There are several popular kernels, including notably, uniform, triangular, Epanechnikov, Gaussian, and quadratic kernels \cite{silverman_1999,sheather1991reliable, petersen1989ergodic}.
+These may be chosen with specific properties in mind, such as a kernel with compact support, or otherwise, \cref{tnormal} truncated distributions in general.
+If $\mathcal{K}$ is given with compact support, then $\mathcal{K}(x)=0$ for values of $x$ lying outside the support.
+Throughout this article, we employ the Gaussian kernel for numerical demonstrations.